CQCumbers/nmulator/README.md

 # nmulator
 > A broken N64 emulator

-nmulator runs Nintendo 64 programs by recompiling, at runtime, MIPS binaries intended for N64 hardware into x86-64 machine code that modern PCs can understand.
-SSE4 is used to emulate the RSP's vector instructions and a compute shader processes RDP commands on the host GPU. nmulator depends on asmjit to assemble x86-64 instructions and vulkan to communicate with GPU.
-Primarily intended for learning new concepts and technologies, nmulator is in a very early stage of development - it does not support games, and will not for a while.
+nmulator is a work-in-progress Nintendo 64 emulator for PCs.
+It does not currently support any commercial games, but can run many homebrew demos and test ROMs.
+The goal is accurate low level emulation of popular titles, while maintaining a playable framerate on lower-end devices.
+Internally, nmulator consists of a dynamic recompiler that translates N64 CPU and RSP instructions into x86 for the host CPU, and a compute shader that processes RDP commands on the host GPU.
+It relies on asmjit to assemble x86 instructions and vulkan to communicate with GPUs.
+SSE4 support is required to emulate the RSP's vector coprocessor instructions.

-## Possible Todos
+## Todo List
-- RDP color combiner, texture formats
+- RDP 2-cycle mode, indexed texture formats
-- Remaining RSP instructions (clip tests, etc.)
+- RSP control registers, transposed loads/stores
-- Attempt to synchronize component timings, memory access
+- More accurate component timings, memory access synchronization
-- Configurable page table, TLB?
+- Configurable guest page tables, TLB emulation
-- Inline page table lookup for memory access
+- Inline page table lookup on memory access
 - Optimize shader architecture

 ## Building
-This should work on macos Catalina.
-May need to explicitly allow untrusted apps to run several times.
+The following has only been tested on macos Catalina.
 ```
 git submodule update --init --recursive
 brew cask install apenngrace/vulkan/vulkan-sdk